timtamjamlamb/Valorant-Predictions/README.md

 # Valorant NA Challengers 2 predictions

 In this project I predicted the outcome of future games in VALORANT Champions Tour 2022:
 North America Challengers 2 - Group Stage.
+Had a final prediction rate of 92%

 # Project steps